 Official Corruption: It is not uncommon for a uniformed member of the police or security forces to stop motorists on the pretext of minor or nonexistent violations of the local motor vehicle regulations in order to extort small bribes.
 Visitors are advised not to pay bribes, and to request that the officer provide a citation to be paid at the local court or a receipt stating the violation, amount due, and the officer’s name.
 If it appears that you may be asked to go to a police station or are held up at roadblocks for an extended period of time, you should contact the U.S. Embassy’s duty officer at +240 222-516-008 to report the situation.

-Currency: Equatorial Guinea is almost exclusively a cash economy.
+SPECIAL CIRCUMSTANCES: Equatorial Guinea is almost exclusively a cash economy.
 The country has very few hotels that accept credit cards.
 Generally, credit cards and checks are not accepted, and credit card cash advances are not available.
 Most local businesses do not accept travelers' checks, dollars, or euros.
 However, dollars can be exchanged at local banks for Central African Francs (CFA).
 Cash in CFA is usually the only form of payment accepted throughout the country.
-ATMs are increasingly available in major cities, but their use is still not widespread.
+ATMs are increasingly available in major cities, but their use is not widespread.
 Although they are generally secure, travelers may find them out of order, so it is best not to rely entirely on ATMs to obtain cash.

-If you are a woman traveling abroad, please review our information for women travelers.
+WOMEN TRAVELER INFORMATION: If you are a woman traveling abroad, please review our information for women travelers.

 ACCESSIBILITY: While in Equatorial Guinea, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Accommodation for individuals with disabilities is not mandated by Equatoguinean law, and travelers with disabilities may encounter difficulties accessing transportation and public buildings.
-Although sidewalks are increasingly available in major cities (especially in Malabo and Bata), road crossings are frequently uneven and curbs in need of repair.
+Although sidewalks often are available in major cities (especially in Malabo and Bata), road crossings are frequently uneven and curbs in need of repair.
 Neither Malabo nor Bata has a public transportation system, and few vehicles are accessible to individuals with disabilities.
 Public buildings, including restaurants, bars, medical facilities, stores, and government offices, are rarely accessible and frequently have steps or partially obstructed entrances.

-Malaria is a serious and sometimes fatal mosquito-borne disease that is very common in most of the country; all travelers are recommended to take antimalarials.
+Malaria is a serious and sometimes fatal mosquito-borne disease that is very common in most of the country; all travelers are recommended to take antimalarial prophylaxis.
 Despite aggressive attempts to control malaria in Malabo, the city is still a high risk area for malaria.
 Plasmodium falciparum, the predominant malaria strain in Equatorial Guinea, is resistant to the anti-malarial drug chloroquine.
 The Centers for Disease Control and Prevention (CDC) advise that you take one of the following anti-malarial drugs: mefloquine, doxycycline, or atovaquone/proguanil (Malarone™).
 If you become ill with a fever or flu-like illness while traveling in a malaria-risk area, and for up to one year after returning home, you should seek prompt medical attention and tell your physician your travel history and what antimalarial medication you have been taking.

 Visit the CDC's Travelers' Health page for additional information on malaria, including protective measures.